ym001/distancia/docs/TFIDFDistance.rst

 .. code-block:: python

+    from distancia import TFIDF
-    # Exemple d'utilisation
+    #Exemple d'utilisation
     corpus = [
     "the cat sat on the mat",
     "the dog sat on the mat",
     "the dog chased the cat"
 ]

     text1 = "the cat is sitting on the mat" text2 = "the dog is sitting on the mat"

-    tfidf_distance = TFIDFDistance(corpus)
+    tfidf_distance = TFIDF(corpus)
-    similarity_score: float = tfidf_distance.compare(text1, text2)
+    similarity_score: float = tfidf_distance.compute(text1, text2)

     print(f"TF-IDF Similarity: {similarity_score}")